Skip to main content

 What fire safety legislation applies to HMOs in Armagh?

-In Northern Ireland, the primary fire safety legislation is the Fire and Rescue Services (Northern Ireland) Order 2006 and the Fire Safety Regulations (Northern Ireland) 2010 — separate from the RRO 2005 which applies in England and Wales.
+In Northern Ireland, the primary fire safety legislation is the Fire and Rescue Services (Northern Ireland) Order 2006 and the Fire Safety Regulations (Northern Ireland) 2010, which is separate from the RRO 2005 that applies in England and Wales.
 The duties are broadly similar.
 BS 9792:2025 remains a relevant standard for structuring HMO fire risk assessments.

 Does FRASafe work for Armagh NIHE licence applications?

 Yes.
-FRASafe produces a written fire risk assessment structured to BS 9792:2025, covering fire hazards, means of escape, fire detection, fire doors, compartmentation, firefighting equipment, and management procedures — all areas NIHE requires.
+FRASafe produces a written fire risk assessment structured to BS 9792:2025, covering all the areas NIHE requires: fire hazards, means of escape, fire detection, fire doors, compartmentation, firefighting equipment, and management procedures.
 The report is suitable for submission with your NIHE HMO licence application.

 How much does a fire risk assessment cost in Armagh?